Loading...

 • Four (4) passport photos with white background.

-• Company/financial compliance (if applicable): certificate to commence business, company code & incorporation, audited accounts, tax clearance certificate, SSNIT.
+• Company/financial compliance (if applicable): certificate to commence business, company code and incorporation, audited accounts, tax clearance certificate, SSNIT registration.

 • Property evidence (if any): indenture/deed.